Ra20r/spectral-analysis/README.md

 ## Potential Extensions

-- Incorporate macroeconomic or balance-sheet variables
-- Use sparse or thresholded networks
-- Introduce time-directed or causal edges
+- Using dimensionality reduction techniques or careful thresholding can mitigate the high density problem
-- Calibrate diffusion parameters to firm size or market conditions
+- Calibrating diffusion parameters to firm size or market conditions can be very useful in integrating external factors into the model

 ---